micmejia/bible-dump/NKJV/Genesis/Gen 17.md

 ###### 1
-When Abram was ninety-nine years old, the Lord appeared to Abram and said to him, "I _am_ [^a]Almighty God; walk before Me and be blameless.
+When Abram was ninety-nine years old, the Lord appeared to Abram and said to him, "I _am_ Almighty God; walk before Me and be blameless.

 ###### 2
 And I will make My covenant between Me and you, and will multiply you exceedingly."